John Edward Freedman: Career

-In 2015 Freedman began work as supervisor of English for the Stanislavsky Electrotheatre, continuing to be recognized as “a prominent theater critic...active in Moscow's theatrical community.”
+In 2015 Freedman became a supervisor of English for the Stanislavsky Electrotheatre.
+Freedman has worked as a theater critic in Moscow.

 Freedman and his wife Oksana Mysina left Moscow for Chania, Greece, in 2018, although he continued to work for the Stanislavsky Electrotheatre through 2022.
 "We were aware of deep-state eyes upon us at all times—they…made themselves perfectly visible when they wanted to.
 When Oksana began speaking out against the war in Ukraine in 2014, it had immediate repercussions on her career.
 Her film work dried up almost immediately and her work in theater was marginalized….
 We reached a point where we realized that, by staying in Moscow, we were not only condoning the creeping madness around us, which was bad enough, but we were also letting its poison seep into us.”

 Worldwide Readings Projects

 During the 2020-21 Belarusian protests, Freedman teamed with Belarusian playwright Andrei Kureichik to create the Insulted.
 Belarus Worldwide Readings Project, which – through Kureichik's plays Insulted.
 Belarus and Voices of the New Belarus – “had theatre artists around the world sharing the stories of the protests in Belarus and the political prisoners trapped by the regime.”

 Shortly after the full-scale Russian invasion of Ukraine in 2022, Freedman "moved quickly... to bring new Ukrainian dramatic works to global audiences."
 He created the Worldwide Ukrainian Play Readings (WUPR) which oversaw the translation, promotion and dissemination of new works by Ukrainian playwrights internationally.
 Often working closely with what CITD called the Ukrainian Hope Initiative (UHI) into early 2024, WUPR helped raise money for Ukrainian writers and cultural charities, while curating the translation of 160 texts by 60 different writers, and organizing over 660 readings, productions, performances, videos, films, and installations across in over 30 countries.
 Arnoult and Freedman agreed to fold WUPR and UHI into a single entity shortly before Arnoult's death in June 2024.
 WUPR is now a project of CITD in the Linkages: Ukraine program, of which Freedman is the Project Director.

 Freedman compiled and edited the anthology, A Dictionary of Emotions in a Time of War: 20 Short Works by Ukrainian Playwrights (Laertes, 2023), which placed 21st in the U.K. newspaper The Telegraph's list of the 50 best books of 2023.
 The book won a Bronze Medal IPPY (Independent Publisher Book awards) in the summer of 2024 in the category of Current Events (Social Issues/Humanitarian).

 “The war has changed my life utterly,” Freedman said in a 2024 interview.
 “After over 40 years as a scholar, researcher, and translator of Russian themes, I am completely committed to Ukraine and Ukrainian drama and theater, continuing with some of my efforts in Belarusian drama.”